openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 ``dns_search``.

-If specified, these values will be automatically added in every interface which doesn't have DHCP enabled, eg:
+If specified, these values will be automatically added in every interface, unless an interface has DHCP enabled, in which case the UCI output won't contain the ``dns`` option, eg:

 .. code-block:: python